swing-xyz/examples/examples/swaps-api-nextjs-bitcoin/README.md

 | `toUserAddress`    | bc1qeegt8mserjpwmaylfmprfswcx6twa4psusas8x | Receiver's wallet address                               |
 | `projectId`        | `replug`                                   | Your project's ID                                       |

-Navigating to our `src/services/requests.ts` file, you will find our method for getting a qoute from Swing's Cross-Chain API called `getQuoteRequest()`.
+Navigating to our `src/services/requests.ts` file, you will find our method for getting a quote from Swing's Cross-Chain API called `getQuoteRequest()`.

 ```typescript
 export const getQuoteRequest = async (